 (d) All public members shall serve staggered three (3) year terms except as otherwise provided in subsection (c) of this section.
 In the month of June each year thereafter, the governor shall appoint the successor(s) to the commissioners the governor has appointed whose terms expire that year, to serve for a term of three (3) years commencing on the day they are qualified.
 All public members shall serve until their respective successors are appointed and qualified.
 The members of the corporation shall be eligible to succeed themselves.

-(e) Any vacancy occurring in the office of a member by death, resignation, or otherwise shall be filled by the governor with advice and consent of the senate in the same manner as the original appointment for the balance of the unexpired term of the former member as prescribed in subsection 23-19-6(c).
+(e) Any vacancy occurring in the office of a member by death, resignation, or otherwise shall be filled by the governor with advice and consent of the senate in the same manner as the original appointment for the balance of the unexpired term of the former member as prescribed in subsection (c) of this section.

-(f) Members of the corporation shall be removable by the governor pursuant to § 36-1-7 of the Rhode Island general laws, and removal solely for partisan or personal reasons unrelated to capacity or fitness for the office shall be unlawful.
+(f) Members of the corporation shall be removable by the governor pursuant to § 36-1-7, and removal solely for partisan or personal reasons unrelated to capacity or fitness for the office shall be unlawful.